-In just a few weeks time, data protection rules across Europe is going to change drastically, with the new GDPR coming into force on the 25th of May 2018.
+Anyhow, in just a few week’s time, data protection rules across Europe are going to change dramatically with the new GDPR coming into force on the 25th of May 2018.

-What is important for you to remember here is that using any of these plugins will NOT make your blog or website fully compliant with GDPR, but certainly help towards it.
+I want to reiterate the importance of remembering that using any of these plugins will NOT make your WordPress website or blog fully compliant with GDPR, but certainly help towards it.

 Let’s take a look.

-This is the very plugin I was using for a good while until I ran into some technical problems with it NOT displaying correctly on Thrive Architect custom landing pages.
+Originally, I was using this plugin for quite some time, up until I ran into some problems with the banner NOT displaying correctly on landing pages built with Thrive Architect.